 The indicator commits the Scottish Government to strive for European agreement on aligning fishing levels on key Scottish commercial stocks with the best scientific information available.
 The Scottish Government is represented in the European negotiations which develop long-term management plans and which decide the catch limits for the majority of these stocks.
 The Scottish Government also uses independent scientific advice, most often from ICES, to determine its priorities when negotiating catch limits for a number of fish stocks with other European countries.
 In addition, the Government monitors advice and data from sources including the renowned Marine Laboratory (now part of Marine Scotland) in Aberdeen, to ensure that sound conservation measures are implemented across the Scottish fleet.
 The Government also seeks to achieve high levels of compliance with the quotas set, partly through the work of Marine Scotland Compliance and partly through intensive dialogues with the sector.

-In 2016, all 13 stocks had TAC set in line with scientific advice.
-In 2017, 9 of the TACs for key fish stocks were set in line with scientific advice.
-For four key fish stocks, (North East Atlantic Mackerel, North Sea and West of Scotland Herring and North Sea cod), alternative TACs were set with careful consideration of stock trends and other catch options within the advice.
+In 2017, 10 stocks had TAC set in line with scientific advice.
+In 2018, 9 of the TACs for key fish stocks were set in line with scientific advice.
+For four key fish stocks, (Atlanto-Scandic Herring, North Sea Herring, West of Scotland Herring and North-East Atlantic Mackerel), alternative TACs emerged from international negotiations after careful consideration of stock trends and other catch options presented within the scientific advice.

 The data is available at the bottom of the page.